 Unlike some of its competitors, the Lucid 2” Gel Memory Foam Topper has just that — gel.
 This stands apart from other memory foam brands, as memory foam without any other materials tend to run hot at night.
 Instead, the gel captures and distributes heat.

 Evenly spaced ventilation holes improve the breathability of the material, enhancing airflow throughout.
 This topper will help align your spine to the natural curve of your shoulders, neck, and head.
 Best of all, product users still get all the benefits of memory foam — such as elimination of pressure points, distributed weight, and conforming to body curves — without having to deal with all the heat.
-Bonus: it even comes with a three-year warranty.
+The topper comes with a three-year warranty.

 One reviewer even credited the mattress topper for helping their back recover after a spine surgery, while others have praised it for relieving long-term pain in their hips.
 If you’re not sure about making the commitment, not to worry: the Layla topper comes with a 120-night trial and five-year warranty.

-“Plush, luxurious, warm, and cozy” and “like sleeping on a cloud” are just a few words customers have used to describe this topper, which definitely gives an upscale-hotel feel.
-The three inches of material allow you room to sink in comfortably.
+The three inches of plush down material allow you room to sink in comfortably.
 While some down products struggle with proper distribution, three-dimensional baffle box stitching keeps the fill from moving to one side or the other.

-One note: many reviewers found that these materials stayed cool, but especially enjoyed the product for winter weather.
+One note: many reviewers found that these materials stayed cool, but also enjoyed the product for winter weather.

-This page will look at what toppers do, pros and cons of using them, and some distinctive characteristics of each topper type, as well as some user’s guides for adding and maintaining optimal comfort levels.
+This page will look at what toppers do, pros and cons of using them, and some distinctive characteristics of each topper type, as well as tips for adding and maintaining optimal comfort levels.